The Small Business, Enterprise & Employment Act 2015

 exercise significant influence or control over the company.
 This is

-considered to be one of the most significant changes that the SBEE is
+considered to be one of the most significant changes that the SBEE has brought in.

 Companies no longer need to submit an annual return.
 Instead companies are

 required to confirm (or update) similar information at any time during a 12

 month period.
 This is known as a “confirmation statement”.